NemoNomi/ST1A/README.md

 &ensp;

 ## 4. Visual Style
-- **Realistic Office Environment**: A detailed 3D representation of a modern office setting, providing an immersive experience.
-- **Round Table**: The central element symbolizing equality and collaborative discussion among stakeholders.
-- **Representative Avatars**: Distinct and professional appearances for each type of representative, ensuring clear identification.
+The visual style should reflect the core values and identity of Drees & Sommer.
+As Urban Integrated Solutions plans for the future, they aim to embody this fundamental principle in their office design.
+Their offices are open and futuristic, functioning as coworking spaces where team members can collaborate on planning the cities of tomorrow.
+The integration of numerous plants creates a nature-friendly and pleasant working environment for employees.
+Large windows allow ample sunlight, creating a warm and bright atmosphere reminiscent of a beloved natural setting.

+### a.
+Office Environment
+Our interactive application aims to replicate the design of an existing Drees & Sommer office.
+We incorporated the concept of a marketplace with a round table as the central element, symbolizing equality and fostering collaborative discussions among stakeholders.
+The style is designed to be as realistic as possible, representing Drees & Sommer's forward-thinking mindset.

+### b.
+Representative Avatars
+The representative avatars are created using AI tools to achieve a high level of realism within a short timeframe.
+Each avatar has a distinct and professional appearance, ensuring clear identification of different representatives.

+### c.
+UI Elements
-- **UI Elements**: Clear and intuitive buttons and indicators for actions and statuses.
+The UI elements are designed to complement the office environment.
+They are clear and intuitive, providing straightforward buttons and indicators for various actions and statuses.

 &ensp;